Asiakastieto Group Oyj: Notification according to Chapter 9, Section 10 of the Securities Markets Act of change in holdings in Asiakastieto Group Plc's shares

 Notification according to Chapter 9, Section 10 of the Securities Markets Act of change in holdings in Asiakastieto Group Plc's shares

-Asiakastieto Group Plc ("Asiakastieto") has on 2 July 2018 received an announcement under Chapter 9, Section 5 of the Securities Markets Act, according to which the holding of Nordea Bank AB (publ) has exceeded the threshold of 5 percent as a result of the completion of the combination of Asiakastieto and UC AB ("UC") announced on 29 June 2018.
+Asiakastieto Group Plc ("Asiakastieto") has on 3 July 2018 received an announcement under Chapter 9, Section 5 of the Securities Markets Act, according to which the holding of Swedbank Robur Fonder AB and its fund Swedbank Robur Småbolagsfond Norden has declined below the threshold of 5 percent as a result of the issue and registration of the new shares announced on 29 June 2018.

-Pursuant to the terms of the combination, Asiakastieto acquired UC for a consideration consisting of EUR 98.8 million in cash and 8,828,343 newly issued shares in Asiakastieto.
-According to the notification, the holding of Nordea Bank AB (publ) in Asiakastieto is 2,336,763 shares corresponding to approximately 9.76 percent of Asiakastieto's entire share stock.
+According to the notification, the holding of Swedbank Robur Fonder AB and its fund Swedbank Robur Småbolagsfond Norden in Asiakastieto is 1,152,856 shares corresponding to approximately 4.81 percent of Asiakastieto's entire share stock.

-Asiakastieto has one share series, each share entitling to one vote.
-As a result of the registration of the newly issued shares, the total number of Asiakastieto's shares increased to 23,953,964 shares.

 |Date 2 July 2018